nariska-haripersad/Agri-Energy_Connect/README.md

 - Filter products by category or production date
 #### Farmer Role
 - Add products to their profile
-- View all products to they have added<br>
+- View all products they have added<br>
 ###### Both roles can log out and return to the main login page